tdeekens/flopflip/readme.md

 #### `injectFeatureToggle(flag: String, propKey?: String)`

-This HoC matches feature toggles given against configured ones and injects the matching result. `withFeatureToggle` uses this to conditionally render a component.
+This HoC matches feature toggles given against configured ones and injects the matching result. `branchOnFeatureToggle` uses this to conditionally render a component.
 You also may pass a second argument to overwrite the default `propKey` of the injected toggle (defaults to `isFeatureEnabled`).

 ```js
 import { injectFeatureToggle } from '@flopflip/react-redux';